Join us in CELEBRATING!!! ❤️ (+video)

 Read More

-Banding Together…
+Banning Together…

-Banding Together…
+Banning Together…

-There is something unique and really special about pregnancy, birth and the early newborn period that has banded women together throughout history, across generations and around the globe.
+There is something unique and really special about pregnancy, birth and the early newborn period that has bonded women together throughout history, across generations and around the globe.
 At the Sarobidy Maternity Center, we have the privilege of witnessing this special event happen daily before our eyes– nervous first time moms whispering to each other or receiving advice from women who have already brought several babies into the...

 Read More